Terms and Conditions

 Emails and other electronic methods used to communicate with the Government of Canada are not secure unless it is specifically stated on a Web page.
 Therefore, it is recommended that you do not send sensitive personal information, such as your Social Insurance Number or your date of birth, through non-secure electronic means.

 Personal information from emails or completed feedback forms is collected pursuant to the Privacy Act.
 Such information may be used for statistical, evaluation and reporting purposes and is included in Personal Information Bank Public Communications (PSU 914).

 The purpose of this notice is to explain how Natural Resources Canada interacts with the public on social media platforms.

 Third-Party Social Media

 Natural Resources Canada’s use of social media serves as an extension of its presence on the Web.
-Social media account(s) are public and are not hosted on Government of Canada servers.
-Users who choose to interact with us via social media should read the terms of service and privacy policies of these third-party service providers and those of any applications you use to access them.
-Natural Resources Canada uses LinkedIn, Twitter and YouTube.
+Social media accounts are public and are not hosted on Government of Canada servers.
+Users who choose to interact with us via social media should read the terms of service and privacy policies of these third-party service providers and those of any applications they use to access them.
+Natural Resources Canada uses Twitter, Facebook, LinkedIn, Instagram and YouTube.
 Comments posted that violate Canadian law will be deleted and disclosed to law enforcement authorities.